Nonlinear computations in spiking neural networks through multiplicative synapses: Introduction

 \section{Introduction}

 A central quest in neuroscience is to understand how the brain's neural networks are able to perform the computations needed to solve complex tasks.
-One promising hypothesis is that networks represent relatively low-dimensional signals (compared to network size) \citep{cunningham2014dimensionality, keemink2019decoding}, and in this lower-dimensional space implement nonlinear dynamical systems through recurrent connectivity \citep{eliasmith_unified_2005, mante2013context, sussillo2014neural, abbott2016building, barak2017recurrent, mastrogiuseppe2018linking}.
-The resulting networks usually achieve nonlinear computation through a basis-function approach: non-linearities at various levels (neural \citep{jaeger2001echo,maass2002real,eliasmith_unified_2005, mastrogiuseppe2018linking}, synaptic \citep{thalmeier2016learning}, or dendritic \citep{thalmeier2016learning, alemi2018learning, abbott2016building}) are weighted to achieve a given computation through supervised training.
+One promising hypothesis is that networks represent relatively low-dimensional signals (compared to network size) \parencite{cunningham2014dimensionality, keemink2019decoding}, and in this lower-dimensional space implement nonlinear dynamical systems through recurrent connectivity \parencite{eliasmith_unified_2005, mante2013context, sussillo2014neural, abbott2016building, barak2017recurrent, mastrogiuseppe2018linking}.
+The resulting networks usually achieve nonlinear computation through a basis-function approach: non-linearities at various levels (neural \parencite{jaeger2001echo,maass2002real,eliasmith_unified_2005, mastrogiuseppe2018linking}, synaptic \parencite{thalmeier2016learning}, or dendritic \parencite{thalmeier2016learning, alemi2018learning, abbott2016building}) are weighted to achieve a given computation through supervised training.
 The task of achieving nonlinear computation is then off-loaded to the basis-functions and the training method, and as a result the link between network connectivity and computation may be unclear.
-Additionally (unlike real biological systems), the resulting models do not always exhibit robustness to perturbations \citep{li_robust_2016}, and suffer from unrealistic activity levels~(e.g. \cite{eliasmith_large-scale_2012}) compared to expected levels~\citep{barth_experimental_2012}.
-In contrast, the recurrent connectivity required for any \textit{linear} dynamical system can be directly defined (i.e., without any training) for a spiking neural network through the theory of spike coding networks (SCNs) \citep{boerlin2013predictive}.
-SCNs are consistent with many features from biology, such as sparse and irregular activity, robustness to perturbations (such as cell death) \citep{barrett2016optimal, calaim2020robust}, and excitation/inhibition-balance \citep{boerlin2013predictive, deneve2016efficient}.
-Could we use a similar analytical approach to introduce nonlinear computations?
+Additionally (unlike real biological systems), the resulting models do not always exhibit robustness to perturbations \parencite{li_robust_2016}, and suffer from unrealistic activity levels~(e.g. \parencite{eliasmith_large-scale_2012}) compared to expected levels~\parencite{barth_experimental_2012}.
+In contrast, the recurrent connectivity required for any \textit{linear} dynamical system can be directly defined (i.e., without any training) for a spiking neural network through the theory of spike coding networks (SCNs) \parencite{boerlin2013predictive}.
+SCNs are consistent with many features from biology, such as sparse and irregular activity, robustness to perturbations (such as cell death) \parencite{barrett2016optimal, calaim2020robust}, and excitation/inhibition-balance \parencite{boerlin2013predictive, deneve2016efficient}.
+Could we use a similar analytical approach to introduce nonlinear computations? \\